AbuTalha3/Rock-Climbing-Competition-Fixture/README.md

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you may need:

 - Visual Studio Code
 - Live server Extension